After Trump tried to intervene in the 2020 vote, state Republicans are moving to take more control of elections

 This year, one Republican legislator in Arizona has directly sought to wrest away the power to certify election results from the secretary of state, proposing in unambiguous language to allow the legislature “by majority vote at any time before the presidential inauguration” to unseat the state’s presidential electors.
 The bill, promoted by Rep. Shawnna Bolick (R), has not progressed through the legislature, and numerous lawmakers said they do not expect it to move forward.

-While Bolick described the bill in a statement as a “good, democratic check and balance,” Secretary of State Katie Hobbs (D), said in an interview with a Phoenix NBC affiliate that “it absolutely, 100 percent, allows a legislature to undermine the will of the voters.”
+While Bolick described the bill in a statement as a “good, democratic check and balance,” Secretary of State Katie Hobbs (D), said in an interview with Phoenix’s KPNX-TV that “it absolutely, 100 percent, allows a legislature to undermine the will of the voters.”

 In Michigan, the state GOP has taken aim directly at Aaron Van Langevelde, a Republican member of the Board of State Canvassers who broke with his party in November and voted to certify Biden’s win in the state.